 If you are considering raising goats, check out our Full Guide For Beginners on Raising Goats.

+Alpacas are gentle giants, docile, calm, which makes them a great pet.
 Alpacas look a lot like llamas.
 However, alpacas will usually suffer mental and physical side effects if they are left solo.
 Alpacas need other alpacas because of how social they are.
-Alpacas are gentle giants.
-They are docile and calm creatures, which makes them a great pet.
 They are child-friendly, which is why many petting farms keep alpacas as one of the “hands-on” animals for children.
 Plus, alpacas make great pack animals, so your little ones can ride away without the fear of their alpaca bolting for the hills.

 How much space does an alpaca need?